Non-fillability of overtwisted contact manifolds via polyfolds: Polyfold perturbations

 In fact, $\HH^{3,\sigma}(S,j)$ is a Hilbert manifold whose tangent space $\HH^{3,\sigma}\big(u^*T\hat{W}\big)$ at $u\in\HH^{3,\sigma}(S,j)$ is the space of $H^{3,\sigma}$-sections into $u^*T\hat{W}$ that descent to continuous sections on $S/D$, that are tangent to $N^*$ along $\partial S$ as well as tangent to $\gamma$ at $m_0$ and to the page $\vartheta^{-1}(\rmi^k)$ at $m_k$ for $k=1,2$.
 This follows with the exponential map taken w.r.t.\ a metric on $\hat{W}$ for which each of the submanifolds $N$, $\vartheta^{-1}(\rmi^k)$, $k=1,2$, and $\gamma$ is totally geodesic.
 The requirement for the sections to be of class $H^{3,\sigma}$ is understood as in Section \ref{subsec:boundunnodstabdiscmaps}, so that a norm on $\HH^{3,\sigma}\big(u^*T\hat{W}\big)$ as on \cite[p.~66]{hwz-gw17} can be defined.
 This turns $\HH^{3,\sigma}(S,j)$ into a Riemannian Hilbert manifold.

-If $\big(S,j,D,\{m_0,m_1,m_2\},u\big)$ is a nodal disc map with the property that all connected components $C$ of $S$ with vanishing symplectic energy integral are stable we call $\big(S,j,D,\{m_0,m_1,m_2\},u\big)$ a {\bf stable nodal disc map}.
-In particular, if $\big(S,j,D,\{m_0,m_1,m_2\},u\big)$ is a stable nodal holomorphic disc map stability implies that all ghost bubbles have at least $3$ nodal points.
 By removal of singularities (see \cite{mcsa04}) a holomorphic $u\in H^{3,\sigma}(S,j)$, which is continuous and has finite symplectic energy by the above discussion, is holomorphic on $S$.
 Therefore, $u$ is smooth up to the boundary including all nodal points $|D|$ so that holomorphicity coincides with the notion of holomorphicity from the beginning of this section.